-- The Arctic: The new U.S. National Strategy for the Arctic Region prioritizes strong international cooperation through the Arctic Council.
+- The Arctic: The U.S. National Strategy for the Arctic Region prioritizes strong international cooperation through the Arctic Council.
 As the host of the Permanent Secretariat of the Arctic Council, Norway is a strong partner for economic, energy, and environmental cooperation in the Arctic.
-The United States and Norway together played a leadership role in in the development of an international instrument on Arctic marine oil pollution preparedness and response and are now facilitating formal discussions on how to prevent marine pollution in the Arctic.
+The United States and Norway together played a leadership role in the development of an international instrument on Arctic marine oil pollution preparedness and response and are now facilitating formal discussions on how to prevent marine pollution in the Arctic.

 Cultural Ties: Nearly five million Americans claim Norwegian ancestry, almost equal to Norway’s own population.
 Our cultural relations are rich and dynamic, and both countries are working to encourage greater educational exchange opportunities.

 - Travel to the United States: Over 296,000 residents of Norway traveled to the United States during FY-2012, a 7% increase over 2011.